Public and Community Engagement

 - Our annual Changemaker awards celebrate excellence in creating social value by individual staff, student, and community collaborations and activities.

-All activities contribute are evaluated by their contribution to one of Northampton’s Changemaker Challenges which are:
+All activities contribute are evaluated by their contribution to one of Northampton’s Changemaker Commitments which are:

 - To make Northamptonshire the best place for young people to flourish and learn